nygeog/postgis_reference/readme.md

 	ALTER TABLE table_name ADD COLUMN torque_class INTEGER;
 	UPDATE table_name SET torque_class = ROUND(((input_col - (SELECT MIN(input_col) FROM table_name)) / (( (SELECT MAX(input_col) FROM table_name) - (SELECT MIN(input_col) FROM table_name))) * 255))

+## Table Metadata

+	Schema changes don't invalidate cached results.
+I cannot find the issue associated with this problem, but this is a known issue.

+The current workaround is to select cartodb.cdb_tablemetadatatouch('user_name.table_name'); after you have changed the schema.

+BTW, it should work OK if you delete the column through the UI.

+## Clear an Analysis Cache

+	select CDB_TableMetadataTouch('tablename'::regclass)